sourcejs/Source/README.md

 ## Upcoming updates

 * Content API
-* Integrations with BEM and other popupar ecosystems
-* Stable plugin system
+* Stable plugin system and file organization refactoring
-* Open project blog with news, updates and best practises
+* Yeoman generators for setup and spec creation
+* Middleware support with fully supported `.src` spec templates
 * Markdown support in spec pages
 * Screencasts and engine usage demos
 * Full english documentation stack for core API
+* Integrations with BEM and other popular ecosystems

 ___